JugaruRobert/HangmanGame/README.md

-# ScrabbleGame
+#HangmanGame
-A scrabble game made in python 3 , learning about the random function.
+Hangman game made in python 3 , learning about the random function.